menchelab/ExampleExtension/README.md

-# VRNetzer backend example extension
+# DataDiVR backend example extension

-This series teaches you the basic skills you need for developing an extension for the VRNetzer backend module.
+This series teaches you the basic skills you need for developing an extension for the DataDiVR Web application.

 <h1> Overview </h1>

-Here you will get an overview of the VRNetzer platform.
-You will learn what you can do with the VRNetzer platform and how to use it.
-Furthermore, you will learn about the essential technical aspects of the VRNetzer platform.
+Here you will get an overview of the DataDiVR platform.
+You will learn what you can do with the DatDiVR platform and how to use it.
+Furthermore, you will learn about the essential technical aspects of the DataDiVR platform.

-### What is the VRnetzer?
+### What is the DataDiVR?

-The [VRNetzer](https://github.com/menchelab/VRNetzer) is a virtual reality platform used to explore and analyze network data.
+The [DataDiVR](https://github.com/menchelab/DataDiVR_WebApp) is a virtual reality platform used to explore and analyze network data.

 <!-- ## Useful Presentations and Tutorials